subshell/helm-charts/charts/sophora-metadata-supplier/README.md

 To enable prometheus alerts, set `prometheusRule.enabled: true` in your values.

-The default rules include an alert which is triggered if the job queue of the Sophora Metadata Supplier is full over a period of time.
+The default rules include an alert which is triggered if the job queue (priority: normal/high) of the Sophora Metadata Supplier is full over a period of time.
 It can be configured by setting the following values below `prometheusRule.defaultRules.jobQueue`:

 - `maxQueueSize` (default: 1000)
 - `maxQueueTime` (default: 10m)